Exif read/write on HDR images

 - Target version set to 1.0

 I agree.
 This is a very good idea.

 Last summer we had a GSoC (Google Summer of Code) student work on the video code and he did a very good job.
 We've proposed two projects this year and one of them is to provide support for more formats.
 We didn't list HDR as a goal, because nobody on the Exiv2 team mentioned it! http://community.kde.org/GSoC/2013/Ideas#Project:_Video_Metadata_Support_Improvements

 I'll assign this issue to me and perhaps it'll be dealt with this summer.

 I'm the project mentor for our other proposal (to make Exiv2 "Cloud Ready").
 However I'll assign this issue to myself for now, however the intention is to find a volunteer.

 Thank you for suggesting this.
 It's always nice to hear from you.

-#7 Updated by Tobias E. about 2 years ago
+#7 Updated by Tobias E. over 2 years ago

 darktable and GIMP support EXIF+XMP in EXR files by using a non-standard tag.
 IPTC could be added the same way, it's just not done at the moment.
 It would be great if this was made into the "standard" way to add metadata to EXR files.